Ranked #1 Children's Hospital by U.S. News & World Report

 Our service specializes in complex cases that require a high level of expertise.
 Our doctors and nurses routinely handle heart rhythm problems in even the tiniest and most vulnerable babies.
 With six full-time cardiologists, nurse specialists and trained fellows, we are one of the largest electrophysiology programs in the country.

 The skills and equipment for treating irregular heart rhythms are highly specialized, but must be tightly integrated with the patient's overall health and treatment for other conditions.
 This is an area where Boston Children's excels.
-Electrophysiologists work closely with other cardiologists and other specialists to achieve the best outcomes for these complex cases.
+Electrophysiologists partner closely with other cardiologists and other specialists to achieve the best outcomes for these complex cases.

 Because Boston Children's routinely handles heart rhythm disturbances in infants and very young children, the program is attuned to their needs.
 Their smaller size and still-developing physiology require smaller equipment than that used for adults, as well as special care in anesthesia and exceptional diagnostic and surgical skills.

 In 1938, Boston Children’s cardiac surgeon Robert Gross, MD, performed the world’s first successful surgery to correct a child’s heart defect.
 Since that time, we have gained recognition around the globe for our leadership in pediatric cardiology and continue to make critical advances in the field.
 In 2015, U.S. News & World Report named Boston Children’s cardiology and cardiac surgery programs the best of any pediatric hospital in the country.

 Edward Walsh, MD, and John Triedman, MD, of Boston Children's Electrophysiology Service, have helped develop a new technology that electrically maps the heart, providing an extremely detailed way to see where complex arrhythmias originate.
 The resulting catheter-based procedure allows Boston Children's cardiologists to treat arrhythmias with extreme precision.
 Our specialists use the technology to repair complex arrhythmias in more congenital heart patients than any other hospital in the world.